top of page

 J: Oh!
 Mr. Pratt - I have many many more scribbles - enough to fill a Posthumous edition!

-SJP: Astounding - I shall look forward to that, you would make a divine subject for subscription and biography- now - for introductions! - this is Mr. Dallas, another patron of the arts with a keen eye for a gratis copyright, and Sir Ralph Milbanke - his gamekeeper is your relation you know? - his daughter is very ‘blue' (winks) - and much in need of a poetic project
+SJP: Astounding - I shall look forward to that, you would make a divine subject for subscription and biography - indeed, I shall make it my mission! - now - for introductions - this is Mr. Dallas, another patron of the arts with a keen eye for a gratis copyright, and Sir Ralph Milbanke - his daughter - “the dear little Marianne" they name her (shrugs) - is very ‘blue' (winks) and much in need of a poetic project

 J: I am but overwhelmed with your kindness to me (hesitates) - tell me good sirs - could I put my little Mary through finishing school with my sales?